jeromepierrot/superbowlfront/README.md

-# SuperbowlFrontend
+# Superbowl Front-End

+This project is the website part of Superbowl project.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.
+Based on Angular CLI and Material using [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

 ## Development server